Maximum Likelihood Reinforcement Learning

 Normalize by successful samples $K$

 In addition, we can reduce variance by using a zero-mean control variate, the unconditional average score $V_N = \frac{1}{N}\sum_{i=1}^N S_i$, which satisfies $\mathbb{E}[V_N]=0$.
 Subtracting $V_N$ preserves unbiasedness while reducing variance.
-The on-policy implementation differs from standard REINFORCE by a single-line modification to the advantage calculation, where the advantage is normalized by the per-task mean reward $\hat{r}$, rather than left unnormalized (RLOO) or normalized by standard deviation (GRPO):
+The on-policy implementation differs from REINFORCE and GRPO by only a single-line modification to the advantage calculation: the advantage is normalized by the per-task mean reward $\hat{r}$, rather than being left unnormalized (as in REINFORCE) or normalized by standard deviation (as in GRPO):

 A Unifying Weight Function View

-All methods—RL, GRPO, MaxRL, and ML—admit population-level gradients of the form $\nabla_\theta J = \mathbb{E}_{x}\left[w(p_\theta(x)) \nabla_\theta p_\theta(x)\right]$, where $w(p)$ determines how learning signal is allocated across inputs of varying difficulty.
+where $w(p)$ determines how learning signal is allocated across inputs of varying difficulty.
 The key distinction among objectives is how strongly they emphasize hard, low-pass-rate inputs.
-As $T$ increases, MaxRL uniquely approaches maximum likelihood weighting in the low pass rate regime.
+Below, we present a visualization of the weight functions for each objective.
+From this visualization, we can see that as $T$ increases, MaxRL gradually approaches maximum likelihood weighting.

 Experiments